 In many states, firing employees for using marijuana for medical reasons is still possible.
 That is if they take a drug test and it comes back positive for marijuana.

 Fortunately, Arizona is one of the few states that has additional legal protections for those using marijuana for medical reasons.
 You cannot be fired for using marijuana or testing positive for it if you have been approved for medical reasons.

 Recreational Marijuana Use

 Marijuana is still illegal at the federal level, even if specific states have ruled it legal.
 Therefore, if an employer receives federal funding, they are likely to be more vigilant about keeping marijuana use out of its workforce.
-These employers are more likely to routinely test employees for drug use, and they are more likely to have strict policies against marijuana use.
+These employers are more likely to routinely test employees for drug use.
+Moreover, they are more likely to have strict policies against marijuana use.

 Working Under the Influence

 Brad Denton is a top rated employment law lawyer in Arizona at Denton Peterson, P.C.
-Brad received his law degree with academic honors from the University of Chicago and has over 20 years of experience helping businesses and individuals in a variety of areas of law.
+Brad received his law degree with academic honors from the University of Chicago.
+Moreover, he has over 20 years of experience helping businesses and individuals in a variety of areas of law.